Deploy an SDN infrastructure using SDN Express

 - Plan a Software Defined Network infrastructure

-You do not have to deploy all SDN components.
+You don't have to deploy all SDN components.
 See the Phased deployment section of Plan a Software Defined Network infrastructure to determine which infrastructure components you need, and then run the scripts accordingly.

 Make sure all host servers have the Azure Stack HCI operating system installed.
 See Deploy the Azure Stack HCI operating system on how to do this.